ncfavier/cubical-experiments/src-1lab/ObjectClassifiers.lagda.md

 \end{tikzcd}\]
 ~~~

-We call such a pullback square a *classification* over $B$: it consists of
+Let us call such a pullback square a *classification* over $B$: it consists of
 a fibration over $B$ that is classified by a given map $a : B \to \mathcal{U}$.

 To define the type $\mathsf{Cls}(B)$ of classifications, we take a shortcut: instead of recording three maps and a